zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-theming.md

 ## Background

 The Zonemaster-GUI is built to be cloned and customized.
 You have full control over the styling and layout.
-That said, to avoid headaches when syncing with the original repository, we recommend following a few simple guidelines:
+That said, to avoid troubles when syncing with the original repository, we recommend following a few simple guidelines:

 - Start by customizing the **theme variables** — this is enough for most use cases.